 So what does a contemporary window look like?

-Our Architect Series Contemporary style focuses on sleek sightlines and expansive glass to match the contemporary style homeowners, contractors, and architects working on a contemporary home love.
-To complete the look in full, the hardware for our Architect Series Contemporary window has a minimalist finish and smooth, unobtrusive, foldaway crank for operating the window.
+Our Pella Reserve Contemporary style focuses on sleek sightlines and expansive glass to match the contemporary style homeowners, contractors, and architects working on a contemporary home love.
+To complete the look in full, the hardware for our Pella Reserve Contemporary window has a minimalist finish and a smooth, unobtrusive, foldaway crank for operating the window.

 With traditional style in terms of structure, you tend to see a lot more detail in moldings and architecture, and you also tend to see more rounded lines and curves.
 Instead of clean, straight, and simple lines, you’ll see a bit more dimension and flare.